Valheim-Modding/Jotunn/JotunnLib/Documentation/guides/guide.md

 If you decide to disable the prebuild, you will need to:
 * Publicized assemblies are manually generated with [AssemblyPublicizer](https://github.com/CabbageCrow/AssemblyPublicizer).
 Please follow the instructions found on GitHub using the Valheim assembly DLLs found under `Valheim/valheim_Data/Managed`.
-* Reference those publicized assemblies and any of the Unity assemblies you want to use (at the very least `UnityEngine.dll`) from the `unstripped_corlibs` folder in your mod project.
+* Reference those publicized assemblies and any of the Unity assemblies you want to use (at the very least `UnityEngine.dll`) in your mod project.

 # [4.
 PostBuild Automations](#tab/tabid-4)
 # PostBuild Automations